Teradata (NYSE:TDC) Updates FY 2022 Earnings Guidance

 Teradata (NYSE:TDC – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $1.55-$1.65 for the period.
+The company provided earnings per share guidance of $1.55-$1.65 for the period.
 The company issued revenue guidance of -.
-Teradata also updated its FY22 guidance to $1.55-1.65 EPS.
+Teradata also updated its Q3 2022 guidance to $0.27-$0.31 EPS.

 Teradata Stock Performance

-Teradata (NYSE:TDC – Get Rating) last announced its quarterly earnings results on Thursday, May 5th.
-The technology company reported $0.46 EPS for the quarter, meeting the consensus estimate of $0.46.
-Teradata had a net margin of 6.76% and a return on equity of 42.19%.
-The company had revenue of $496.00 million for the quarter, compared to analyst estimates of $490.86 million.
-During the same quarter last year, the business earned $0.55 earnings per share.
-Teradata’s revenue was up 1.0% compared to the same quarter last year.
-Sell-side analysts anticipate that Teradata will post 0.66 earnings per share for the current fiscal year.
+Teradata (NYSE:TDC – Get Rating) last announced its quarterly earnings results on Thursday, August 4th.
+The technology company reported $0.33 earnings per share for the quarter, topping analysts’ consensus estimates of $0.32 by $0.01.
+The company had revenue of $430.00 million for the quarter, compared to analysts’ expectations of $441.70 million.
+Teradata had a net margin of 4.41% and a return on equity of 34.05%.
+The business’s quarterly revenue was down 12.4% compared to the same quarter last year.
+During the same period last year, the firm posted $0.51 earnings per share.
+Sell-side analysts predict that Teradata will post 0.49 earnings per share for the current fiscal year.

 Insiders Place Their Bets

-In other Teradata news, CFO Claire Bramley sold 2,100 shares of Teradata stock in a transaction that occurred on Thursday, May 26th.
-The shares were sold at an average price of $35.54, for a total value of $74,634.00.
-Following the transaction, the chief financial officer now owns 99,622 shares in the company, valued at $3,540,565.88.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-0.92% of the stock is currently owned by company insiders.
+In other Teradata news, CFO Claire Bramley sold 2,100 shares of the business’s stock in a transaction dated Thursday, May 26th.
+The shares were sold at an average price of $35.54, for a total transaction of $74,634.00.
+Following the sale, the chief financial officer now directly owns 99,622 shares of the company’s stock, valued at approximately $3,540,565.88.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Insiders own 0.92% of the company’s stock.

 Institutional Inflows and Outflows

-Several hedge funds have recently added to or reduced their stakes in TDC.
-Canada Pension Plan Investment Board acquired a new position in Teradata in the first quarter worth approximately $44,000.
-Quantbot Technologies LP purchased a new position in Teradata during the 1st quarter worth approximately $71,000.
-Lazard Asset Management LLC grew its position in Teradata by 48.6% during the 1st quarter.
-Lazard Asset Management LLC now owns 1,933 shares of the technology company’s stock worth $95,000 after purchasing an additional 632 shares in the last quarter.
-Zions Bancorporation N.A. grew its position in Teradata by 5,917.6% during the 1st quarter.
-Zions Bancorporation N.A. now owns 2,046 shares of the technology company’s stock worth $101,000 after purchasing an additional 2,012 shares in the last quarter.
-Finally, Ergoteles LLC purchased a new position in Teradata during the 1st quarter worth approximately $224,000.
-Institutional investors and hedge funds own 98.54% of the company’s stock.
+Institutional investors have recently modified their holdings of the company.
+Canada Pension Plan Investment Board acquired a new position in shares of Teradata during the 1st quarter worth about $44,000.
+Quantbot Technologies LP acquired a new position in Teradata in the 1st quarter valued at about $71,000.
+Lazard Asset Management LLC grew its stake in Teradata by 48.6% in the 1st quarter.
+Lazard Asset Management LLC now owns 1,933 shares of the technology company’s stock valued at $95,000 after buying an additional 632 shares during the last quarter.
+Zions Bancorporation N.A. grew its stake in Teradata by 5,917.6% in the 1st quarter.
+Zions Bancorporation N.A. now owns 2,046 shares of the technology company’s stock valued at $101,000 after buying an additional 2,012 shares during the last quarter.
+Finally, Ergoteles LLC acquired a new position in Teradata in the 1st quarter valued at about $224,000.
+98.54% of the stock is currently owned by institutional investors and hedge funds.

 Teradata Company Profile